Affirm Savings Account Reviews: Is It Worth It in 2026?

 The fees: refreshingly simple

 This is where Affirm shines.
-The savings account has no monthly maintenance fee and no minimum balance requirement.
+As of July 2026 the savings account has no monthly maintenance fee and no minimum balance requirement.
 You are not penalized for keeping a small balance, and you do not have to jump through hoops to avoid a fee.
 For a savings product, that simplicity is a genuine plus, and it is one of the clearest advantages of a savings account that a no-fee structure delivers.

 The limitations reviewers keep flagging